 - Travel documentation (boarding passes, hotel bookings, passport stamps…) showing travel together

 And that’s it!
-You may mail your application.
+Just mail your application.

 What happens next

 - Then, the spouse or partner’s application will be assessed.
-This is usually the longest step, because that’s when the genuineness of the relationship is studied.
+This is usually the longest step because that’s when the genuineness of the relationship is studied.

 - Finally, there is a security check, and the medical results will be reviewed.

-- Permanent resident is granted.
+- Permanent residency is granted.